-- a copy of the written complaint; and - a copy of the Teaching School Hub Director's letter/email concluding Stage 2.
+- invite the complainant(s) to suggest what they think might resolve the issue; - review the matter and attempt to resolve the issue.
+Where appropriate the board members will explore other resolution options. - a copy of the Teaching School Hub Director's letter/email concluding Stage 2.